The Best Creams for Melasma

 What is the dermatologist-recommended topical melasma treatment?

 Melasma cannot be cured, but there are many treatment options to help manage melasma flare-ups and other forms of hyperpigmentation, such as post-inflammatory hyperpigmentation (PIH).
 The best way to manage the skin condition is to prevent flare-ups by reducing exposure to known triggers, such as sun exposure.
-To do so, Dr. Green recommends the use of a broad-spectrum SPF 50 sunscreen applied every morning and reapplied throughout the day, especially when spending significant time outside.
-Some medications can also cause flare-ups to occur, so Dr. Green recommends speaking with your primary care provider to try other medications if that is the case.
+To do so, Dr. Green recommends applying a broad-spectrum SPF 50 sunscreen every morning and reapplying throughout the day, especially when spending significant time outside.
+Some medications can also trigger flare-ups, so it may be beneficial to speak with your primary care provider about alternatives if that is the case.

 When experiencing a melasma flare-up, Dr. Green recommends a combination of skin care products and in-office treatments to reduce the symptoms: